udemy-jverd/typescript-sandbox/README.md

 # Typescript app

-A typescript application from Udemy course to test some features.
+A typescript sandbox used in a Udemy course to test some features.

 ### Install dependencies